ClickHouse/clickhouse-docs/docs/en/cloud/security/secure-s3.md

 Upon receiving the case, our support engineer will provide you with the following:
  - The Cloudformation template that can be used to create a ClickHouseAccess IAM role in your account
- - The ARN of the IAM role belonging to the service you specified in the request.
+ - The ARN of the IAM role associated with the service you specified in the request.

 ## Setup

-For this next step, you will need an AWS administrator to help setting up the ClickHouseAccess IAM role via Cloudformation template.
+For this next step, you will need an AWS administrator to help set up the ClickHouseAccess IAM role via the Cloudformation template.

  - Login to your AWS Account
  - Go to Cloudformation, click on **Create Stack**
- - Select **Upload a template file** upload the provided template file, click **Next**
+ - Select **Upload a template file**, upload the provided template file, and click **Next****
  - Enter the following information

 | Parameter                 | Default Value | Description                                                                                        |